tumaer/SciML/lecture/gradients.md

 ## What are the Core-Levers of the Alternative Approaches

-* Do we actually need accurate gradients for the training, or can we actually get away with much much coarser gradients to power our training?
+* Do we actually need accurate gradients for the training, or can we actually get away with much, much coarser gradients to power our training?
-* Approximate the reverse-mode gradients with a construction of cheap forward-mode gradients
+* Approximate the reverse-mode gradients with the construction of cheap forward-mode gradients
   * By construction of a Monte-Carlo estimator for the reverse-mode gradient using forward-mode gradient samples
   * Randomizing the forward-mode gradients and then constructing an estimator
 * Taking gradients at different program abstraction levels.
-Taking the example of JAX we have access to the following main program abstraction levels at which gradients can be computed
+Taking the example of JAX, we have access to the following main program abstraction levels at which gradients can be computed
   * Python frontend
   * Jaxpr
   * MHLO